Triplecq/Nachos_Berkeley/Nachos_Berkeley/nachos/proj1/README.md

     2) Priority donation is transitive.
 If thread A donates to thread B and then thread B donates to thread C, thread B will be donating its new effective priority (which it received from thread A) to thread C.

-(25%, 150 lines) Now that you have all of these synchronization devices, use them to solve this problem.
+<b>(25%, 150 lines) Now that you have all of these synchronization devices, use them to solve this problem.</b>
 You will find condition variables to be the most useful synchronization method for this problem.
 A number of Hawaiian adults and children are trying to get from Oahu to Molokai.
 Unfortunately, they have only one boat which can carry maximally two children or one adult (but not one child and one adult).
 The boat can be